 She rejected him.

 Though devastated, Theodore didn’t stop pursuing.
 And Alice, who had grown close to Teddy’s sisters, soon started to warm to the young man.

 Throughout the time, Theodore stayed deeply in love with Alice.
 He wrote in his journal: “When we are alone, I can hardly stay a moment without holding her in my arms or kissing her,” and “If loving her with my whole heart and soul can make her happy, she shall be happy…the aim of my whole life shall be…to shield her and guard her from every trial.”

-He proposed again the following year, eight months after his first proposal.
-This time she accepted and they were engaged on Valentines Day.
+He proposed the following year again, eight months after his first proposal.
+This time Alice accepted, and they were engaged on Valentine’s Day.

 Theodore wrote: “I do not think ever a man loved a woman more than I love her; for a year and a quarter now I have never gone to sleep or waked up without thinking of her.”

 And she now felt the same, writing him that “I just long to be with you all the time.”

-They married and soon after, Alice became pregnant with their first child.
+They married, and soon after, Alice became pregnant with their first child.
 She gave birth.
 And almost immediately after, she passed away.
-Doctors say it was Bright’s disease.
+Doctors said the ailment was Bright’s disease.

 A devastated Teddy wrote, “when my heart’s dearest died, the light went from my life forever.”

 Just 25 years old, a member of the New York State Assembly, he decided to move.
 He put his daughter in the care of his sister, left his political life, and settled in the Dakota territories.
-There he became a rancher and a sheriff, read and wrote history, but really you could say he took the time to cope with the deaths.
+There he became a rancher and a sheriff, read and wrote history.
+Mostly, he took time to cope with the deaths.

-After two years he came back home, where he took over raising his daughter and returned to his political life.
+After two years, he returned home, where he took over raising his daughter and returned to his political life.